-OPSWAT, which releases reports about the market share captured by different antivirus companies, says in its latest report that Avast is leading the overall market with 19.11%, followed by ESET (14.49%) and McAfee (9.57%).
+OPSWAT, which releases monthly reports on the market share captured by different antivirus companies, says in its latest report that Avast is leading the overall market with 19.11%, followed by ESET (14.49%) and McAfee (9.57%).
 Avira is fifth on the list with only 7.32 percent market share.

-Avast also has a bigger following on social media to this date, where it boasts over 4 million Facebook fans and 181k Twitter followers.
-On the other hand, Avira’s Facebook tally is just over 1.5 million and Twitter’s nearly 19k.
+Also, Avast also boasts a bigger social media following; it has over 4 million Facebook fans and 181k Twitter followers, while Avira has just over 1.5 million fans on Facebook and 19k followers on Twitter.

 Both Avira and Avast are top-notch cyber-security companies that offer different antivirus suites to protect your computer and online activities.

 It is true that Avast’s security suites offer more features and extra tools and may have somewhat better protection against malware than the competitor, but Avira requires lower system resources to operate and its plans slightly cheaper too.

 Related: Avast vs AVG | The Ultimate Comparison

 Related: Windows Defender vs Avast | All You Need to Know in 2018